Parliamentary.ai

 Groups Affected

-• Political Parties: Changes to constituency boundaries could impact electoral strategies and results.
+• Political Parties: The changes to constituency boundaries will affect party representation and electoral strategy.

 Full Text